 · Subsidizing paper media and media related cultural activities.

 · Protecting labor unions in the media.

-The authors allege left wing groups will create a diverse public media, a doubtful claim not supported by this book.
+The authors allege liberal groups will create a diverse public media, a doubtful claim not supported by this book.
 The public media that currently exist are not diverse.
-NPR is a mixture lefty cultural infotainment and righty business news--not my idea of moral diversity.
-The authors merely quote egalitarian platitudes from lefty groups, as if that ensures diversity.
+NPR is a mixture of multiculturalism and conservative business news--not my idea of moral diversity.
+The authors quote egalitarian platitudes from liberal groups, as if that ensures diversity.
 The authors imply that merely because one shows up on the street with a brick or a banner one deserves lots of media attention.
-Trading Michael Eisnerized media for street protester media or NPR media is unlikely to improve the world.
-NPR is as clueless and superficial as the corporate media, except it is delivered by soothing, caring voices.
+Trading Michael Eisners media for street protester media or NPR media is unlikely to improve the world much.
+NPR is often as superficial as the corporatized media, except NPR has soothing, caring voices.
 The media have a herd mentality.
-The lefty media in Europe regularly excludes well-reasoned critics.
-And the multiculturalists, er, monoculturalists love censorship.
+The media in Europe regularly excludes well-reasoned critics.
+And the multiculturalists promote censorship.

-Ultra-liberals may not get as much coverage as those who deliver the corporate worldview, but their worldview offers little.
+Liberal establishments may not get as much coverage as those who deliver the corporate worldview, but their worldview is also seriously flawed.

-I heard someone say the conflict in East Timor was mentioned only once in 15 years by ABC, NBC, and CBS.
+Someone said the conflict in East Timor was mentioned only once in 15 years by ABC, NBC, and CBS.
 The war massacred 200,000.
 Yet arbitrary trivial protest marches got lots of coverage.
 It’s also the politicians, stupid, too.
 Politicians often dictate issues to the press.
 Repetition makes issues.
-If any president had mentioned East Timor in front of the press a handful of times or more, East Timor would have gotten much more coverage.
-Politicians mention quarter-baked schemes--Social Security cronyization, the estate tax, among many--and suddenly issues get covered.
+If any president had mentioned East Timor in front of the press a handful of times or more, East Timor would have received much more coverage.
+Politicians mention quarter-baked schemes (Social Security cronyization, the estate tax, among many) and suddenly issues get covered.
 Worth skimming.